REAL ESTATE BROKER

 POST LICENSING CLASSES

 As a newly licensed North Carolina Real Estate Broker, your license will be held in “Provisional Status” until you complete an additional 90 hours of education within three years of obtaining your North Carolina real estate Broker License.
 The Broker Post-licensing Courses each consist of 30 hours of instruction and these courses may be taken in any sequence.

-Coastal Real Estate School offers post licensing classes in Wilmington, Holden Beach, and Murphy, North Carolina.
+Coastal Real Estate School offers post licensing classes in Wilmington, and Holden Beach, North Carolina.
 You can check upcoming courses by clicking the button below.Sign-Up Today!